Michalis Hatzigiannis: 2003–2005: "Monos Mou" and Akatallili Skini

 In 2003, he released the 3× platinum five song EP "Monos Mou" (By myself).
 The single "An Mou Tilefonouses" (If You'd Called) became a hit and the demand for airplay kept growing for months.
 The song remains one of the most popular Greek ballads of late.
 In the summer he toured Greece, performing 63 sold-out shows.

 He received three awards from the IFPI's annual Greek Arion Awards in 2003, followed by another four awards in 2004, including the award for Best Male Performer of the Year.

 In April 2004, he released his third solo album, Akatallili Skini (Unsuitable scene), which increased his popularity in the Greek music scene.
 On 30 April 2004, he represented Cyprus at the official EU enlargement ceremony which took place in Warsaw to mark the accession of ten new countries into the European Union.

 In the summer of 2004, he toured Greece and sang at the closing ceremony of the Olympic Games in Athens.
 In winter he made about 100 appearances in Athens and Thessaloniki with Paschalis Terzis.

 In the summer of 2005, he toured Greece once again ending in September at Lycabettus Theatre, Mount Lycabettus, Athens with two sold out, recorded, concerts.
-In October he travelled to Australia for the first time and had one concert in Malbourne.
+In October he travelled to Australia for the first time and had one concert in Melbourne.
 In 3 November he started performing with Antonis Remos, at Athinon Arena in Athens until 26 March 2006.